amigavision/AmigaVision/cd32/ReadMe.txt

 # AmigaVision CD32 Setup for MiSTer

-This is a convenience package that will allow you to load Amiga CD32 games using the MiSTer Amiga core.
-It uses MiSTer’s MGL support allowing you to start games directly from the MiSTer menu.
+A ready-to-go package for playing Amiga CD32 games on the MiSTer’s Amiga core.

 ## Features

-* Stand-alone setup that doesn't have any dependencies on AmigaVision itself.
-If you want to just have CD32 games, and not the rest of the Amiga library, you can. (…and you'd be missing out on all of the good games!) 😄
+* Fully stand-alone — no AmigaVision install required.
+If you only want CD32 games (though you’d be missing out on the rest of the Amiga classics! 😄), this works by itself.
-* Allows you to start CD32 games directly from MiSTer's menu without requiring a mouse or keyboard, gamepad/joystick is all you need.
+* Launch CD32 games straight from the MiSTer menu — no keyboard or mouse required, just your controller.
-* No need to keep track of which games need FastMem or Instruction Cache disabled — or even that one game that requires volume control to be disabled! — we handle it for you.
+* Forget juggling obscure settings like FastMem, Instruction Cache, or that one game needing volume control off — we handle all that automatically.
 * Uses AmigaVision's scanline and shadow masks presets.
 * Uses AmigaVision's scaling presets, which are considered the best in the business. 😅
 * Games that can make use of AmigaVision's 5×PAL Overscale presets — like Chaos Engine CD32 — now use that on a per-game basis when a game can handle it.
 More info on this: [https://amiga.vision/5x]

 ## Installation

 First, you need to pick the correct set of config files.
-Because of the way MiSTer implements paths differently between using SD cards and external USB drives, you need to pick the one that matches your setup.
+MiSTer handles file paths differently for SD cards vs. USB drives, so be sure to pick the correct configuration set for your setup.

 * Open the SD or USB folder, depending on your setup.
 * Copy everything inside that folder to the root of your MiSTer filesystem.